ToshioCP/Gtk4-tutorial/src/sec6.src.md

 ## Close-request signal

-As a first step, `tfe1.c` writes files just before the window closes.
+After editing a file, `tfe1.c` writes files just before the window closes.
 GtkWindow emits "close-request" signal before it closes.
 We connect the signal and the handler `before_close`.
 A handler is a C function.
-When a function is connected to a certain signal, we call the function handler.
+When a function is connected to a certain signal, we call it handler.
-Then, the function `before_close` is invoked when the signal "close-request" is emittd.
+The function `before_close` is invoked when the signal "close-request" is emittd.

     g_signal_connect (win, "close-request", G_CALLBACK (before_close), NULL);

 The argument win is GtkApplicationWindow, in which the signal "close-request" is defined, and before\_close is the handler.
-`G_CALLBACK` cast is necessary before the handler.
+`G_CALLBACK` cast is necessary for the handler.
 The program of before\_close is as follows.

-@@@ tfe1.c before_close
+@@@ tfe/tfe1.c before_close

 The numbers on the left of items are line numbers in the source code.

 - 13: Get the number of pages `nb` has.
 - 14-23: For loop with regard to the index to each pages.
 - 15-17: Get GtkScrolledWindow, TfeTextView and a pointer to GFile.
-The pointer was stored when `on_open` handler ran.
+The pointer was stored when `on_open` handler had run.
 It will be shown later.
 - 18-20: Get GtkTextBuffer and contents. start\_iter and end\_iter is iterators of the buffer.
 I don't want to explain them now because it would take a lot of time.
 Just remember these lines for the present.
 - 21: Write the file.